tiao051/BigData-WeatherForecast/README.md

    - Models loaded from `hdfs://namenode:9000/models/`

 **Why Local by Default?**
-Spark ML models contain metadata files that can get corrupted during HDFS transfers, causing checksum validation errors.
-The local filesystem approach is more reliable for containerized deployments while maintaining all HDFS infrastructure for learning and demonstration.
+The local filesystem approach is more reliable for containerized deployments while maintaining all HDFS infrastructure for learning and demonstration purposes.

 **HDFS Scripts Included:**
 - `scripts/init_hdfs.ps1` - Initialize HDFS directories